gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction1.md

 [Elm](http://elm-lang.org) is a declarative statically typed pure functional programming language that is transpiled into JavaScript.
 Or in English, it is a programming language where:

-- you desribe what you want to do by creating _expressions_ ("declarative") rather than provide instructions on how to do something;
+- you describe what you want to do by creating _expressions_ ("declarative") rather than provide instructions on how to do something;
 - data and expressions are placed into 'types' and once categorised in this way, cannot change type ("statically typed");
 - code is organised into functions that evaluate an expression to produce some value ("pure functional");
 - before elm code is executed, it is translated into JavaScript so can run in browsers and related technologies like litvis ("transpiled").